9 Dance Resume Examples [& Templates]

 Anyone who’s seen a performance of The Nutcracker or Sleeping Beauty can’t help but be dazzled and mesmerized by the sheer talent dancing across the stage.

 But don’t worry.
-If you’re looking for your next opportunity to shine in 2023, use our five dance resume samples and writing guide to help you craft the resume that gives you a competitive edge and elevates you to the next level as a dancer.
+If you’re looking for your next opportunity to shine in 2025, use our nine dance resume samples and writing guide that complement our free resume maker that gives you a competitive edge and elevates you to the next level as a dancer.

 Dance Teacher Resume